Seven-Limit Just Intonation

 [Ac1, Sp1, SbSbSbSbdddd4, SbSbGrGrdd3]

 with the last two intervals tempered out.
-This temperament is exactly as ridiculous as it looks, and it's so fined grained in the intervals it can represent that an image of it wouldn't really fit on this page.
+This temperament is exactly as ridiculous as it looks, and it's so fine-grained in the intervals it can represent that an image of it wouldn't really fit on this page.
 So that needs some work.
 I know that, among equal temperaments, 60 and 65-EDO both distinguish among (P1, Sbm2, SbAcm2, Grm2, m2), so maybe I can generalize from there.

 Yeah, that worked pretty well.
 Using the same grid intervals and two simpler commas tempered out by 60-EDO, I got this basis: